sergioisidoro/mokkielama/basics/water/WELL_BASICS.md

 * **After winter** Empty the well fully after winter before use.
 This way new and fresh ground water will be available.

 * **Every couple of years (during summer)** do a home kit water test.
 Some contaminants might be tastless, odorless, and invisible to the naked eye.
-If anyone who uses the water well has recurrent gastro-intestinal issues, the water should also be tested.
+If anyone who uses the water well has recurrent gastro-intestinal issues, the water should also be tested immediately.

-* **Every 5-7 years** contact a professional to do well maintenece and cleaning.
-It might involve flushing the well (add clorine or other desinfectant, and subsequencially empty the well).
+* **Every 5-7 years** contact a professional to do well inspection, maintenece and cleaning.

 ---